particle4dev/golang-training/README.md

 From wikipedia

-Go (often referred to as Golang[13]) is a statically typed, compiled programming language which was designed at Google in 2007 to improve programming productivity in an era of multicore, networked machines and extremely large codebases.[22]
-The designers wanted to address criticism of other languages in use at Google, while retaining their useful characteristics:[23]
+Go (often referred to as Golang) is a statically typed, compiled programming language which was designed at Google in 2007 to improve programming productivity in an era of multicore, networked machines and extremely large codebases.
+The designers wanted to address criticism of other languages in use at Google, while retaining their useful characteristics:

 - Static typing and run-time efficiency (like C++ or Java)

-- Readability and usability (like Python or JavaScript)[24]
+- Readability and usability (like Python or JavaScript)

 - High-performance networking and multiprocessing

 ## Practices